 Darn you, pops!
 The younger Griffey wins the gene pool lottery, the older wins the teammate and circumstance lottery.

 - - - - - - -

-Mark Townsend is a writer for Big League Stew on Yahoo Sports.
+David Brown is an editor for Big League Stew on Yahoo Sports.
 Have a tip?
 Email him at firstname.lastname@example.org and follow him on Twitter!

 Follow @AnswerDave||Yahoo Sports - MLB - Seattle Mariners News|

 |Gabriel Noriega’s two-run double lifts Tacoma Rainiers to 6-4 victory over Las Vegas||Thu, Jul 24 01:01 AM |

 |Rain postpones Everett’s home game||The Seattle Times: Mariners|